Jollywatt/typst-fletcher/src/main.typ

 ///   	})
 ///   )
 ///
+/// - crossing-fill (paint): Color to use behind lines or labels to give the
+///  illusion of crossing over other objects.
+///
 /// - render (function): After the node sizes and grid layout have been
 ///  determined, the `render` function is called with the following arguments:
 ///   - `grid`: a dictionary of the row and column widths and positions;